moonlibs/config/README.md

             :tomap()
     end,
     on_after_cfg = function(conf, cfg)
-        -- on_after_cfg is once after returning from box.cfg (Tarantool is already online) if cfg.cluster then
+        -- on_after_cfg is called once after returning from box.cfg (Tarantool is already online) if cfg.cluster then
             vshard.storage.cfg({
                 sharding = cfg.sharding,